Carlton Husthwaite

-Carlton Husthwaite is a village and civil parish in the Hambleton district of North Yorkshire, England, about seven miles south-east of Thirsk.
+Carlton Husthwaite is a village and civil parish in the county of North Yorkshire, England, about seven miles south-east of Thirsk.
 According to the 2001 census it had a population of 167, increasing to 180 at the 2011 Census.

 History

 The village is mentioned in the Domesday Book as Carleton in the Yarlestre hundred.
 At the time of the Norman invasion, the lord of the manor was Ulf of Carleton, subsequently the lands were granted to the Archbishop of York.

 The etymology of Carlton is derived from a combination the Old Norse word Carl, meaning free peasants, and the Anglo-Saxon word -ton, meaning farm or settlement.
 The second part of the name is derived from the Old Norse words of Hus and thwaite, for houses and meadow respectively.

+Notable houses in the village include The Thatched Cottage, a timber framed building, and the former manor house, The Old Hall.

 Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It also lies within the Stillington electoral division of North Yorkshire County Council and the White Horse ward of Hambleton District Council.
+From 1974 to 2023 it was part of the district of Hambleton.
+It is now administered by the unitary North Yorkshire Council.